The Clear

 Finals began, Susie came out of the ladies room with a fresh paper towel pressed

 to her lip.
-She asked me to take her home, so we left
+She asked me to take her home

 But she wasn't in a talking mood, that's for

 sure.
-Her drop dead look precluded any conversation.
+Her mouth was throbbing, her head hurt, and her drop dead look precluded any conversation.

-The embarrassment was very tough for her to handle.
+The embarrassment was tough enough for her to handle, but her anger at

 |